Budibase/website/content/business-apps/templates/employee-directory-template/index.md

 A successful directory allows your staff to find the colleagues they need to contact.

 Our staff directory template gives you the ability to quickly find employees with an intuitive UI.
-Out of the box, your employee can search for colleagues by name or department.
+Out of the box, your employee can lookup colleagues by name or department and view relevant search results.

 Using the Budibase editor, you can configure your employee directory to search by any field in your database.
 Let your employees use the exact search fields they need to find and contact colleagues.